ingobeans/light-signal/README.md

 this is a small horror-esque game i made for hackclub's siege! i made it in godot, and this is my first ever 3D game so that pretty cool!

+the game takes place on an island with a lighthouse, the goal being to use the lighthouse to signal for help.

 ## controls

 WASD for movement and mouse to look around.